OpenAssistantGPT/OpenAssistantGPT/README.md

 - DONE!
 Upload files to vercel blob storage then when you deploy chatbot to openAI use thoses files
 - DONE!
 Create table for files with storage url linked with owner id and link them to a bot
 - When bot is deployed store all openai bot info in other table (model id)
+- Add option for the welcome line
+- When your bot is deployed put on the main page a chat window with him

 Pricing:
 - Bring you openAI key, Always infinite messages